mblakele/task-rebalancer/README.md

 Task Server Scripts for Forest Rebalancing
 ===

+**NOTE**: MarkLogic 7 includes a built-in rebalancer, which makes this code largely obsolete.
+The project will stick around as sample code, but I strongly recommend upgrading to MarkLogic 7 or later.

 Often a MarkLogic Server database will have several forests.
 If the forests are present from the time when the database was created, they will each have approximately the same number of documents.